-Eight local educators returned to school this year with new real-world experiences to share with their students after participating in a Summer Teacher Externship program organized in partnership with three area high schools and the staff at the Mid-America Science Park in Scottsburg.
+Eight local educators returned to school this year with new real-world experiences to share with their students after participating in a Summer Teacher Externship program organized by staff at the Mid-America Science Park in Scottsburg.
 The program offered teachers and counselors a professional development opportunity to better acquaint them with regional employers who can assist in educating students by sharing industry trends and information, visiting schools as guest speakers and providing services and project materials.

 Teachers and counselors were asked what they would like to learn with an understanding that lesson plans would be developed from their experiences, which ranged from business administration to public health.

 Austin High School counselor Cindy Watts spent one day at Hampton Oaks Health Campus and two days at the Scott County Health Department.
 She shadowed a variety of areas at Hampton Oaks learning about possible job opportunities for students.
 At the health department, Watts learned about free services and how the Needle Exchange Program is making a difference in Scott County.
 She plans to use this experience to talk with students about the dangers of experimenting with drugs.

 “My externship experiences were wonderful.
 I already have students applying for jobs made possible through my externship at Hampton Oaks Health Campus, and I have coordinated potential services and resource sharing with the Scott County Health Department,” said Watts.
 “I highly recommend this externship opportunity for anyone.
 It allows you the chance to become a liaison between the school and the community.
 I’m so thankful.”